 - Savor a delicious hot pot dinner and traditional handmade dumplings

-- Prowl the grounds of the Forbidden City to see the largest collection of preserved ancient wooden structures in the world
+- See the largest collection of preserved ancient wooden structures in the world, in the Forbidden City

 - Hike a portion of the ancient Great Wall of China

-- Experience Chinese public transportation, from an overnight coach to a high-speed bullet train
+- Experience Chinese public transportation, from the more traditional to a high-speed bullet train

 DAYS 2-4: SHANGHAI

 Your adventure begins in Shanghai, a cutting-edge vibrant city that retains its old-world character.
-We will explore the Bund with its spectacular array of art-deco style buildings and the magnificent skyscrapers just across the Huangpu River.
+Enjoy a dinner cruise along the Huangpu River.
+We will explore the Bund with its spectacular array of art-deco style buildings and the magnificent skyscrapers just across the river.
+Visit the fascinating Shanghai Propaganda Poster Center to witness a different telling of history.
 Venture into the shops and eateries along the Nanjing Road and in the Yu Gardens to get a true feel for Chinese culture and cuisine.
-Learn about the layout of this incredible city in the Shanghai Urban Planning Museum and then see it for yourself from the top of the World Financial Center in the Pudong Financial District.
+See the scope of this incredible city from the top of the World Financial Center in the Pudong Financial District.
 At night, catch a performance of the world-renowned Shanghai Acrobats.
-Then, hop on board an overnight train for your next destination!
+Then, hop a train for your next destination!

 From Luoyang, we will journey to the legendary Shaolin Temple, home of Kung Fu.
 Watch a spectacular show put on by some of the students and their masters at the Shaolin Temple Wushu Training Centre and even have the chance to take part in a Kung Fu lesson.
 Along with its beautifully painted halls, adorned with deities and smoky with incense, see the Shaolin Temple’s Pagoda Forest, one of the largest in China.
 Upon returning to Luoyang, we will visit the Longmen Grottoes UNESCO World Heritage Site to view more than 100,000 Buddha images that were carved into the side of a mountain some 1,500 years ago.